 Philosophy includes the study, discussion of, and writing about topics that range from philosophical issues and ethics, morals and culture, to knowledge and reason.

 Environmental Systems and Societies (ESS) presents topics that include the ecosystem, human population, conservation and biodiversity, pollution management, global warming and environmental value systems.
-ESS is a transdiciplinary course, meeting the requirements of both Group 3 and Group 4.***ESS is not being offered during the 2017-2018 school year.
+ESS is a transdisciplinary course, meeting the requirements of both Group 3 and Group 4.***ESS is not being offered during the 2017-2018 school year.